Rapoport-Zink spaces of Hodge type: Digression on crystalline comparison for -divisible groups

 such that it induces the map $1\mapsto t_{\et,\bar\eta}$ on the fibre at $\bar\eta$.
 By Lemma~\ref{lem:FunctorialityCrysComp}, $t_{\et,\bar x}$ interpolates the \'etale Tate tensors associated to the fibre of $t$ at classical points.

-We want to show that $t_{\et}$ is ``integral''; i.e., it restricts to $t_{\et}:\triv \ra T^*(X)^\otimes$.
-For this, it suffices to show that $t_{\et,\bar x}\in T(X)_{\bar x}^\otimes$ for some geometric point $\bar x$.
-(Note that $R$ is assumed to be a domain.)
+It remains to show that $t_{\et}$ is ``integral''; i.e., we have $t_{\et}:\triv \ra T(X)^\otimes$.
+For this, it suffices to show that $t_{\et,\bar x}\in T(X)_{\bar x}^\otimes$ for some geometric point $\bar x$ (since $R$ is assumed to be a domain).
 By formal smoothness, we may choose $\bar x$ that lies over $x:R\ra W$.
 In the next section, we verify the integrality claim using the theory of Kisin modules.\footnote{The integral refinement of (\ref{eqn:TensorCrysComp}) a la Fontaine-Laffaille does not work in general unless $t$ factors through a factor of $\DD(X_x)^\otimes$ with the gradings concentrated in $[a, a+p-2]$.}